OCR Preprocessing Workflows

 """

-Corrects rotational skew using Hough line detection and affine transformation.
+Corrects rotational skew using Hough line detection and an affine transform.

-Optimized for commercial lease documents with dense text blocks.
+Tuned for commercial lease pages with dense text blocks and ruled rent tables.

 Returns the corrected image and the applied rotation angle in degrees.